SebastianPatane/ZindigoAmbassadorCentral/README.md

 ZindigoAmbassadorCentral
 ========================
-This is the first commit to set up the project -- Anuj.
+This first commit to set up the project -- Anuj. test merge.